kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 ### A look ahead

-To make this more accessible to customers we could build ontop of this and extend the KKP dashboard with an interface to manage this.
+To make this more accessible to customers we could build on top of this and extend the KKP dashboard with an interface to manage this.
 Similar to the [SSH key feature][ssh key agent] container registry credentials could be managed from there.